jtzhangLogan/Computer-Vision-Final-Project/README.md

 - Put the VR simulation video frames in folder `test`.
 We have provided some video frames here.
 - Open `main.py`.
 Change the path to the `.ckpt` files in the `checkpoints` folder that you want to test.
 Make sure you pass `False` to argument `training` and  `True` to argument `testing`.
 - Run this file to start testing.
 The style transferred outputs are stored in folder `results`.

+# Video Transfer
+- Change the output picture in 'test.py' and make it only include 'y_fake_test'.
+Rerun the test.
+- Open 'videotransfer.py'.
+Change the path to the certain place for the results and run it to get the video.

+# Gatys
+- Open 'Gatys.ipynb' and change the corresponding paths of content images and style images.
+- Run it to get a set of transferred images.
+- Then we can use the 'videotransfer.py' to get the results video.